muhammad-fiaz/pywebflow/README.md

 ## 🚀 About PyWebflow

-**PyWebflow** is a Python-based web framework for creating **node-based workflows**.
+**PyWebflow** is a Python-based web framework for creating **Flow-based workflows**.
-It allows users to easily build and manage node-based projects using Python.
+It allows users to easily build and manage node-based projects using Native Python.

 > ⚠️ **Note:** This project is still in development and is not yet ready for production use.